Civic University Agreement

 As part of our commitment to civic engagement we played a key role in the Civic University Commission’s Truly Civic report and are a founding member of the Civic University Network that brings together universities, the Universities Partnerships Programme (UPP) Foundation, the Department of Education, Carnegie UK and Arts Council England.

-We're working alongside Manchester Metropolitan University, Royal Northern College of Music, University of Bolton and University of Salford to develop a joint Civic University Agreement with the Greater Manchester Combined Authority (GMCA) and its ten local authorities.
+In collaboration with Manchester Metropolitan University, Royal Northern College of Music, University of Bolton and University of Salford, we've developed a joint Civic University Agreement (PDF, 832KB) with the Greater Manchester Combined Authority (GMCA) and its ten local authorities to drive social and economic change in the city region.

 Engaging our community